City Hall, StockholmPhoto: Björn Olin/Folio/imagebank.sweden.se

 Gothenburg and West Sweden have international travel journalists and food bloggers salivating.
 Why?
 World-class seafood, world-class restaurants and a coastline and archipelago to die for.

-Sweden’s capital city spreads out over 14 islands in Lake Mälaren and looks out proudly to the Baltic Sea to the east.
+Sweden’s capital city spreads out over 14 islands in Lake Mälaren and looks out proudly to the Baltic Sea to the east, through the Stockholm archipelago.
 Her grand public buildings, palaces, rich cultural history and museums tell her 700 year-old history beautifully.

 Central Sweden is home to capital city Stockholm, the provinces of Dalarna and Värmland, as well as the beautiful city of Uppsala.